Revised 26 February 2021

 To bid, simply click the bidding card.
 If you are using one click mode, the bid will be made and will appear in front of you, just as when you bid in face-to-face bridge.

 If you are using two taps mode (see Settings) the bidding card is selected, and all the other bidding cards disappear.
 If the bid you wanted is shown, click it again to confirm the bid; if you had clicked the wrong bid, click somewhere else on the table to bring the bidding box back.

 The standard way of alerting in RealBridge is as in face-to-face bridge.
 When your partner makes a conventional bid, you click your alert card.
 The Alert card will briefly be displayed against partner's bid.
 Partner's bidding card will change colour to indicate that it has been alerted.

 Explanations are as in face-to-face bridge too.
 An opponent asks you what the bid means by speaking, and you explain by speaking.

 RealBridge also allows "self alerts" and written explanations.
-This option will be explained in the Self alerts section in a subsequent edition of this guide.
+This option is explained in the Self alerts section later in this document.

 If a player makes a jump bid, the system displays the "Stop" card for a few seconds.
 While the "Stop" card is shown, the next player will be unable to bid.